Nothing But Net: Basketball Guide for Beginners

 Thinking about enjoying the next big game with a tailgate or watch party?
 Check out our breakdown of tailgating essentials!

-Now you know the basketball basics, but it might not be the only fall sport on your mind.
+Now you know the basketball basics and how to play basketball, but it might not be the only fall sport on your mind.
 If you also have questions about football, we’ve got answers.
 Check out our guide on football rules for beginners to learn how the game works and make watching worthwhile.